itsdmd/cymuk/docs/MANUAL.md

 The configuration file is a JSON file.
 You can see the template configuration file [here](template-config.json).

-I highly recommend you to do an initial run of the program to generate a config file with default values for you.
+The initial run of the program will prompt you to generate a config file with default values.
 You can modify it afterwards.

+> The initial run will cause the program to crash.
+This is to be expected.
+You just need to run it again.

 ### Notes